pylelab/PRIMOS/README.txt

 priworm.pl

-and a shell script that runs the program: primos
+and a shell script that runs the program: primos.sh

 There are two methods for setting up the program depending on your workstation setup.

 Method A:
-1. Make a copy of the "primos" shell script in a directory in your path (e.g. /usr/local/bin).
+1. Make a copy of the "primos.sh" shell script in a directory in your path (e.g. /usr/local/bin).
 2. Make a local directory for the 4 perl scripts and place them there.
 3. Set the environment variable PRIMOSBASE to the directory where the